IDArnhem/hslab-rig-realsense/README.md

 ## Day 3

+### Downgrading
+I tried downgrading one of the nanos to run the `JP 4.2.1 2019/07/19` release of the OS, it's a few months old, but it seems to be the one that can be patched safely.

 ### Remote Desktop
 To do remote administration of the Jetson you are going to need some kind of *Remote Desktop*, VNC will need you to have an active desktop session in the Jetson, so you can't run it headless.
 For a headless remote desktop it is better to install RDP (Remote Desktop Protocol):